 Releases are made either through a 36-inch outlet works or a 6-inch bypass pipeline that is connected to the 36-inch outlet works.
 A 36-inch butterfly valve is the primary control mechanism on the outlet works.
 Flows in the outlet works are measured by an in-line 36-inch flow meter that was installed on the outlet piping downstream of the butterfly valve in December 1993 to replace an older meter.
 The meter is an Electromatic Flow Meter Model 655 manufactured by Sparling Instruments, Inc. Downstream of the flow meter, the outlet works splits into a 24-inch pipeline and a 14-inch pipeline.
 Flows through these two pipelines are controlled by two motorized sluice gates.
 The two sluice gates are 24-inch by 24-inch and 14-inch by 14-inch.
 The 36-inch meter was calibrated with an accuracy of \pm 0.5 percent between 7.07 and 212 cfs.
 When the sluice gates were fully opened and the lake was full, the meter measured a flow of 256 cfs, which is the maximum that can be discharged through the outlet works.
 When the lake is full and only the 14-inch sluice gate is open, the flow from the outlet works is estimated to be 68 cfs.
 When only the 24-inch sluice gate is open, the maximum discharge from the Outlet Works is estimated to be 195 cfs.
 The rate of flow and totalized flow are recorded at the flow meter and also at the control building.
 There is usually a small amount of leakage through the two sluice gates.
-In 2018, the leakage through the sluice gates was estimated to be 74.5 acre-feet.
+However, in 2019, the Sluice Gates were opened to provide additional Lake releases as a result of damages to the flow meter on the 6-inch Bypass Line.
+The releases between June 13 and August 22 ranged between 0.33 and 0.45 cfs.
+These increases were needed to make sure the flow compliance requirements at Station B were met.
+This condition resulted in outflows from the Sluice Gates to be higher than the normal leakage amounts.
+In 2019, the flow from the sluice gates was estimated to be 77.6 acre-feet.